Help & Advice

 If you notice any signs of a blocked drain listed above, it could be an indicator that you need to get the problem fixed immediately.

-The first thing you need to do is determine who is responsible for dealing with the blockage.
-As a general rule, you are only responsible for the parts of the system that sit within the boundaries of your home and are used only by your house – you can find out more about this by consulting our guide.
+As a general rule, you are only responsible for the parts of the system that sit within the boundaries of your home and are used only by your household.
+You can find out more about this in our article ‘What are private drains and sewers?’.

 Image